Russell Lyons

+Education and career

 Lyons graduated with B.A. mathematics in 1979 from Case Western Reserve University, where he became a Putnam Fellow in 1977 and 1978.
 He received his Ph.D. in 1983 from the University of Michigan with the thesis A Characterization of Measures Whose Fourier-Stieltjes Transforms Vanish at Infinity, which was supervised by Hugh L. Montgomery and Allen Shields.
-Lyons was a postdoc for the academic year 1984–1985 at the University of Paris-Sud.
+Lyons was a postdoc for the academic years 1983–1985 at the University of Paris-Sud.
 He was an assistant professor at Stanford University from 1985 to 1990 and an associate professor at Indiana University from 1990 to 1994.
 At Georgia Tech he was a full professor from 2000 to 2003.
 At Indiana University he was a professor of mathematics from 1994 to 2014 and is since 2014 the James H. Rudy Professor of Mathematics; there he has also been an adjunct professor of statistics since 2006.

 Lyons has held visiting positions in the United States, France, and Israel.
 In 2012 he was elected a Fellow of the American Mathematical Society.
 In 2014 he was an invited speaker of the International Congress of Mathematicians (ICM) in Seoul.
 In 2017 a conference was held in Tel Aviv in honor of his 60th birthday.